VRHIKKY/VketCloudSDK_Documents/docs/WorldMakingGuide/DoorOpensAfterLoad.en.md

+!!! info “Information on this page is for VketCloudSDK4.1.4.”
-!!! info “The names have been changed since VketCloudSDK13.”
+    The names have been changed since VketCloudSDK13.<br>
     HEOField → VKCItemField <br>
     HEOAreaCollider → VKCItemAreaCollider <br>
     Please note that the functionality remains unchanged, so adjust your understanding accordingly. <br>